cbcrg/nf-phdcourse20/README.md

 # Nextflow training for CRG PhD course 2020

-Project repository for the Nextflow training taking place online on the 11th of November 2020 in the framework of the CRG PhD introductory course 2020.
+Project repository for the Nextflow introductory training taking place online on the 11th of November 2020 in the framework of the CRG PhD introductory course 2020.

 ## Table of Contents